Big Impact - Proven Results

 PROGRAM EVALUATION

-- The Youth Outcomes Survey (YOS) and the Child Outcomes Survey (COS) are scientifically proven evaluation tools that measure outcomes by using a pre- and post-test methodology.
+• The Youth Outcomes Survey and the Child Outcomes Survey are scientifically proven evaluation tools that measure outcomes by using a pre- and post-test methodology.
 These are designed to track outcomes in the following areas: educational expectations, school connectedness, emotion regulation, social competence, family connectedness, depressive symptoms, life satisfaction, goal setting, positive behaviors, risky behaviors, and the presence of very important adults.

-- The Strength of Relationship Survey (SOR) measures the strength and quality of the connection between youth and volunteer mentors.
+• The Strength of Relationship Survey measures the strength and quality of the connection between youth and volunteer mentors.
 Results direct staff to provide additional support and guidance to mentoring matches as needed.

-- Risk and Protective Inventory (RPI) assesses the scope of needs and strengths of youth and families related to risk and protective factors.
+• Risk and Protective Inventory assesses the scope of needs and strengths of youth and families related to risk and protective factors.
 It was designed to assist agency staff in developing a strategy for intentionally addressing the needs of each child.
-Through use of the RPI, agencies have learned more about the youth and families that they serve, revealing the need for wraparound services and other targeted programming.
+Through use of this tool, agencies have learned more about the youth and families that they serve, revealing the need for wraparound services and other targeted programming.

-- Professional Case Management by Big Brothers Big Sisters staff who contact each youth, parent/guardian, and volunteer mentor (monthly in the first year of a mentoring match and quarterly thereafter) to discuss healthy relationship development, goal setting, individualized coaching, access to resources, and ensure youth protection and well-being.
+• Professional Case Management by Big Brothers Big Sisters staff who contact each youth, parent/guardian, and volunteer mentor (monthly in the first year of a mentoring match and quarterly thereafter) to discuss healthy relationship development, goal setting, individualized coaching, access to resources, and ensure youth safety and well-being.

 Sources for Statewide and Comparative Data